mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 # Bike Rental Demand Estimation with Microsoft R Server #

-Accurate demand forecasting empowers companies across various industries to perform effective production planning and resource allocation.
-Rented bicycle has become popular as a convenient and environmentally friendly transportation option.
-Accurate estimation of bike demand at different locations and different time will help bicycle-sharing systems better meet rental demand, allocate bikes based on estimated demand, and reduce storage cost.
+Rental bicycle has become popular as a convenient and environmentally friendly transportation option.
+Accurate estimation of bike demand at different locations and different time will help bicycle-sharing systems better meet rental demand and allocate bikes.

 In this blog, we will walk through how to use Microsoft R Server (MRS) to build a regression model to predict bike rental demand.
 In the example below, we demonstrate an end-to-end machine learning solution development process in MRS, including data importing, data cleaning, feature engineering, parameter sweeping, and model training and evaluation.

 ## Data ##